 NUCB was the first undergraduate school in Japan, and part of only 5% of business schools worldwide to hold the prestigious AACSB accreditation.
 The school is also accredited by JIHEE and approved by the Ministry of Education (MEXT) to grant Bachelor degrees.

 The school is located in Greater Nagoya, Japan's third most populous city and home to the country's greatest concentration of automobile, fine ceramics, aerospace, and other high-tech industries.
 Known as the transportation hub of the country, making travel to other destinations fast and easy.
 Furthermore, the Chubu Centrair International Airport is easily accessible from the city center and is functioning as a convenient transit point for domestic flights and a key aerial gateway to overseas.

-Our beautiful Nisshin Nagakute campus is home to over 3,000 students with approximately 10% of international students from over 35 nationalities, offering a diverse community full of global talent.
+Our picturesque Nisshin Nagakute campus is home to over 3,000 students with approximately 10% of international students from over 35 nationalities, offering a diverse community full of global talent.
 The school has exchange agreements with over 100 world-class universities across more than 40 countries with a growing number of Double Degree partners.